A Drifting Weedkiller Puts Prized Trees At Risk

 Normal sycamore leave are big and flat; these are curved into the shape of small cups, a sign of exposure to dicamba.
 "And you can see it goes all the way to the top," he says.
 "That's a 30- or 40-foot tree."

 I realize that the leaves of almost every sycamore tree nearby show similar symptoms.
 Other trees, though, do not.
 Dicamba affects various plant species very differently.
+Based on what scientists have observed this past year, the tree species that seem most sensitive to dicamba include sycamore, cypress, Bradford pear, and white oak.

 The amount of damage also changes from place to place.
 In Iowa, forestry experts haven't seen many signs of exposure to dicamba.
 In Arkansas, though, a scientist that state officials hired to conduct a survey saw dicamba-damaged trees in every town that he visited across the northeastern part of the state.